Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Two modest conclusions

 \subsection{An add-on to standard decision theory?}

-Building on the last observation, we can understand the results in \S \ref{section-proofs} as a friendly ``add-on'' to axiomatic expectationalism: At least for some agents, the presence of background uncertainty coupled with the stochastic dominance requirement implied by the standard axioms imposes strict constraints on the agent's preferences over simple prospects, constraints that don't follow from those axioms in the absence of background uncertainty.
-Specifically, agents can be rationally required to rank options in a way that closely approximates the expectational ranking of their simple prospects \textit{under a particular, privileged assignment of cardinal values to payoffs}---namely, the assignment that satisfies additive separability between simple and background payoffs.\footnote{Remember that this assignment, if it exists, is unique up to positive affine transformation.
-So any non-affine transformation of this assignment will break the additive separability condition on which the results in \S \ref{section-proofs} depend.
+Building on the last observation, we can understand the results in \S \ref{section-results} as providing a friendly `add-on' to axiomatic expectationalism: Under sufficient background uncertainty, the standard axioms (via SDR) impose strict constraints on an agent's ranking of simple prospects, constraints that don't follow from those axioms in the absence of background uncertainty.
+Specifically, agents can be rationally required to rank options in a way that closely approximates the expectational ranking of their simple prospects \textit{under a particular, privileged assignment of cardinal values to payoffs} ---namely, the assignment that satisfies additive separability between simple and background payoffs.\footnote{Remember that this assignment, if it exists, is unique up to positive affine transformation.
+So any non-affine transformation of this assignment will break the additive separability condition on which the results in \S \ref{section-results} depend.
 Perhaps more to the point, stochastic dominance relations only depend on the ordinal ranking of payoffs, so the same stochastic dominance relations will hold under a positive monotone but non-affine transformation of the privileged cardinal choiceworthiness assignment.
-These relations will no longer be accurately described by the Upper and Lower Bound Theorems, however, so we cannot link stochastic dominance with expectational superiority under the transformed assignment, but only by adverting to the original, privileged assignment.}
+These relations will no longer be accurately described by the Sufficiency and Necessity Theorems, however, so we cannot link stochastic dominance with expectational superiority under the transformed assignment, but only by adverting to the original, privileged assignment.}